 - Geoff Quilley, University of Sussex

-A much larger, open conference will take place at the Royal Society on 14–15 September 2017 as the culmination of the network project.
+Booking is now open for a larger, open conference which will take place at the Royal Society on 14–16 September 2017 as the culmination of the network project.

 We are delighted that the following have agreed to give keynote addresses at the conference: